-Pet Shop of Horrors featured a Crazy Reptile Man (an actor who bought a basilisk) as well as humorous Nutty Poodle Gangster.
+It featured a Crazy Reptile Man (an actor who bought a basilisk)

-Pet Shop of Horrors has a lot of these, actually, as many of D's clientele are people who for one reason or another cannot relate normally to others.
+Many of D's clientele are people who for one reason or another cannot relate normally to other people and hoard animals.

 Irma from Queen's Blade is all over the "cat attraction," thing, though she is likely sane, just very bitter and aloof.